dslusser/PalcsUI-Canvancement/install/README.md

 - v5.3.01.00
   - Fixed a small issue with the add SpeedGrader Links function in rare cases when certain objects were null

+- v5.3.1
+  - Adjusting version numbers to align with common practice
+  - Removed some focusing on the SpeedGrader comment box when hovering over some elements.
+This was a hacky way to overcome the broken keyboard shortcuts that Canvas introduced into the SpeedGrader (ironic name, SpeedGrader).
+Canvas has now fixed the keyboard shortcuts after an absurd amount of time, so I'm removing the hacky code.

 ### [palcs-ui-standalone-beta.user.js](https://github.com/dslusser/PalcsUI-Canvancement/raw/master/install/palcs-ui-standalone-beta.user.js)
 - v5.3.1
   - Adjusting version numbers to align with common practice